sergeyklay/factly/README.rst

 Contributing
 -----------

 Contributions are welcome!
-Please read our `Contributing Guide <CONTRIBUTING.md>`_ for details on our code of conduct and the process for submitting pull requests.
+Please read our `Contributing Guide <CONTRIBUTING.rst>`_ for details on our code of conduct and the process for submitting pull requests.

 License
 -------